klieret/python-pre-commit-demo-tutorial/README.md

 2. Remove spaces between `+` (`black` will automatically reformat the file and add the spaces back)
 3. Change `the` to `teh` in the docstring (`codespell` will flag it as a spelling mistake)
 4. Import `math` (`flake8` will complain about an unused iport)
+5. Add additional whitespace at the end of any line (`end-of-line-fixer` will fix it for you)

 If you ever get stuck, run `git stash` ("stashes" away your changes).